 It is the platform which is used for real-time operations.
 It is used for application management, security and performance management.
 It is freely available to use and easily accessible.
 It helps in visualizing the data with help of charts and graphs It can be easy learning for the beginners.
 It is also one of the main product or tool for the DevOps and Agile developers.

-This has been a guide to Splunk.
+This has been a guide what is Splunk.
 Here we have discussed some basic concepts of Splunk, steps for uploading data into Splunk, etc. You may also look at the following article to learn more –